1994–95 National Hurling League

-The 1994–95 National Hurling League, known for sponsorship reasons as the Church & General National Hurling League, was the 64th edition of the National Hurling League, which ran from 8 October 1994 until 7 May 1995.
+The 1994–95 National Hurling League, known for sponsorship reasons as the Church & General National Hurling League for Church & General (later acquired by Allianz), was the 64th edition of the National Hurling League, which ran from 8 October 1994 until 7 May 1995.

-Kilkenny won the league, beating Clare by 2-12 to 0-9 in the final.
+Kilkenny won the league, beating Clare by 2–12 to 0–9 in the final.

 Structure

 There are eight teams in each division.
 Each plays each other team once, home or away, and receives two points for a win and one for a draw.

 The top two teams in Division 1 advance to the semi-finals.
 The third- and fourth-placed teams in Division 1 go into the quarter-finals, as do the top two teams in Division 2.

 The top two teams in Divisions 2, 3 and 4 are promoted for the following season.
 The bottom two in Divisions 1, 2 and 3 are relegated.

 Division 1

 Tipperary came into the season as defending champions of the 1993-94 season.
 Clare and Kilkenny joined Division 1 as the promoted teams.

 On 7 May 1995, Kilkenny won the title after a 2-12 to 0-9 win over Clare in the final.
 It was their 9th league title overall and their first since 1989-90.

 Antrim, Laois and Limerick were relegated from Division 1.

 Tipperary's Michael Cleary was the Division 1 top scorer with 3-34.